mgouzenko/-bms/PROJ2_README.txt

 	  and entrants.fname = 'Tania' and entrants.lname = 'Gouzenko' and
 	  to_tsvector(service_providers.business_description_long) @@ to_tsquery('clean');

-This query joins service providers with the buildings the service, and looks for tuples where the building id is the same as the one Tania Gouzenko lives in.
+This query joins service providers with the buildings they provide services for, and looks only for tuples where the building id is the same as the one Tania Gouzenko lives in.
 The result of this query is:

      business_name      |                        business_description                         | phone_num
 ------------------------+---------------------------------------------------------------------+------------